DevraCode/RPG-Tasks/README.md

 - In the character icons folder, they are in .gif and .webm formats.
 The app automatically separates each format for its corresponding app.
 - Make sure each image format is in its corresponding folder; each app handles finding the paths on its own.

+The app will be available on the following platforms:
+* Telegram Bot - Development nearly complete
+* Discord Bot - In development
+* Web App - In development
+* Android - In development

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------